-- a) Diagnosis. - b) Drug treatments, for managing symptoms and for secondary prevention (for example statins and antiplatelet therapy).
+- a) Diagnosis, for example using Ankle Brachial Pressure Index. - b) Drug treatments and other interventions, for managing symptoms and for secondary prevention (for example statins and antiplatelet therapy).
 Note that guideline recommendations will normally fall within licensed indications; exceptionally, and only if clearly supported by evidence, use outside a licensed indication may be recommended.
-The guideline will assume that prescribers will use a drug's summary of product characteristics to inform decisions made with individual patients. - c) Assessment (for example, using duplex ultrasonography, magnetic resonance angiography or computed tomography angiography). - d) Supervised exercise programmes as an alternative or adjunct to optimal medical management, endovascular or surgical treatment. - e) Endovascular treatments (for example, angioplasty and stents) compared to surgery. - f) Patient information. - g) Management of ischaemic rest pain, including methods of pain relief and indications for amputation.
+The guideline will assume that prescribers will use a drug's summary of product characteristics to inform decisions made with individual patients. - c) Assessment for intervention (for example, using duplex ultrasonography, magnetic resonance angiography or computed tomography angiography). - d) Supervised exercise programmes as an alternative or adjunct to medical management, endovascular or surgical treatment. - e) Endovascular treatments (for example, angioplasty and stents) compared with surgery. - f) Patient information. - g) The management of pain associated with critical ischaemia, including methods of pain relief and indications for amputation.